jhudsl/Intro_to_OTTR/docs/01-getting-started.md

 - Lastly, check the box that says `Enforce HTTPS` at the bottom of this page.

 ![Enforce HTTPS](https://raw.githubusercontent.com/jhudsl/OTTR_Template/main/resources/screenshots/change_https.png)

+\* Note that if you go to your pages url right now (before you've pushed any file changes) you might see a 404 error because nothing has been triggered to be rendered.
+You can check your url pages after you file your first pull request (which we will guide you through [in the next section](https://github.com/jhudsl/OTTR_Template/wiki/Start-editing-your-course)).

 ### 8. Set up branch rules